visalsrimanga/Google-Clone/README.md

 # Google Web Clone
-A web clone of google.com was created to practise my HTML and CSS skills.
-Here, pure HTML and CSS were used without frameworks and CSS flex and grid layouts were used.
-Search tab is linked with programmable search engine by google therfore, anything can be searched as in original web page.
-Also, gmail can be accessed through this web clone and other useful websites like google map, google drive, news are integrated with the web clone. <br>
+A web clone of google.com was created to practice my HTML and CSS skills.
+Here, pure HTML and CSS were used without frameworks, and CSS flex and grid layouts were used.
+The search tab is linked with a programmable search engine by google therefore, anything can be searched as in the original web page.
+Also, gmail can be accessed through this web clone, and other useful websites like google map, google drive, and news are integrated with the web clone. <br>

 ![plot](./img/welcome.png)